w-pay/sdk-wpay-jvm/README.md

 #### Open API implementation

-The SDK comes with an implementation of the `VillageApiRepository` that uses the [Open API generator](https://openapi-generator.tech/) to provide an API Client with DTOs representing the data structures of the API.
+The SDK can be used with an implementation of the `VillageApiRepository` that uses the [Open API generator](https://openapi-generator.tech/) to provide an API Client with DTOs representing the data structures of the API.
 The SDK can be configured to use different libraries that the Open